BAC0WL/BAC0WL-BluePrinceTracker/publish/README.md

 1. Launch **Blue Prince**
 2. Run `BluePrinceExternalReader.exe` as administrator
-3. Open `overlay/index.html` and `overlay/map.html` *NOT LEGAL FOR WEEKLIES* in a browser for the overlay UI
+3. Open `overlay/index.html` (and `overlay/map.html` *NOT LEGAL FOR WEEKLIES*) as a browser source in OBS for the overlay UI
-4. The tool will scan for the game automatically — once connected, the overlay updates in real time
+4. The tool will scan for the game automatically and update in real time probably

-The overlay works best pinned as a browser window alongside the game, or on a second monitor.